Axion-like particle searches with MeerKAT and SKA: MeerKAT and the SKA

 In recent years, there is increasing interest in using radio telescopes to search for a radio signal produced by cold dark matter.
-The SKA is considered to be the most sensitive radio telescope ever \cite{colafrancesco2015probing}.
+As when completed, the SKA will be the largest radio telescope built on earth, so it is considered to be the most sensitive radio telescope ever~\cite{colafrancesco2015probing}.
 This makes it the radio astronomy frontier in the hunt for any indirect signature of dark matter.
-The MeerKAT radio telescope is a precursor to the full SKA system and will be integrated into the first phase of the full SKA \cite{booth2012overview, pourtsidou2016prospects}.
-Therefore, we investigate in this section whether it is interesting to take the stimulated decay of ALPs into account for searching for radio signals produced using the SKA1 and MeerKAT telescopes; other related work includes references \cite{tkachev2015fast, braaten2017emission, caputo2018looking, caputo2019detecting}.
+The MeerKAT radio telescope is a precursor to the full SKA system and it will be integrated into the first phase of the full SKA~\cite{booth2012overview, pourtsidou2016prospects}.
+A simple estimate of sensitivity of radio telescopes can be determined via the minimum detectable temperature~\cite{radioAstronFund}

+where $T_{{\rm sys}}$ is the total noise from both the background and antenna, $\Delta B$ is the bandwidth, $t_{{\rm obs}}$ is the observing time, and $N$ is the number of antennae being employed.
+By using the relationship between incoming flux $S$ and antenna temperature $T$:

+where $A_{{\rm eff}}$ is the effective collecting area for the telescope.
+Combining these expressions allows us to find the minimum detectable flux

+In previous works this has been used with SKA baseline design parameters\footnote{\url{https://www.skatelescope.org/wp-content/uploads/2013/08/ska-tel-sko-dd-001-1_baselinedesign1.pdf}} combined with a point-source assumption to provide a sensitivity figure.
+To account for frequency-dependent degradation effects we will make use of the results from tables 6 and 7 of \cite{braun2019anticipated}.
+In addition, we will make use of surface brightness calculations to avoid point-source assumptions.
+Hence, we will be making use of surface brightness sensitivities, in units of Jy/arcminute$^2$.
+These are derived from the Jy/beam figures quoted in \cite{braun2019anticipated} via the beam size and parameters of equation~\eqref{eq:sens}.
+This includes line emission sensitivity estimates for a width $\frac{\Delta \nu}{\nu} = 10^{-4}$, which we will rescale to the line width of ALP decay in a given halo via $\frac{\Delta \nu}{\nu} = \frac{\sigma_v}{c}$, where $\sigma_v$ is the velocity dispersion of the target DM halo.
+In the case of MeerKAT we employ SARAO's publicly available tools~\footnote{\url{https://skaafrica.atlassian.net/wiki/spaces/ESDKB/pages/41091107/Sensitivity+calculators}}.